-For optimal performance in non-communicating applications, Allied Air recommends the following two stage thermostat set-up for optimal variable rate capacity mode:
+The following is a two-stage thermostat setup for optimal variable rate capacity mode:

-First heat stage differential set to 1/2 to 1 degree F; second heat stage differential set to 1/2 or 1 degree F; second heat stage upstage timer disabled, or set to maximum (1 hr minimum).
+First heat stage differential set to 1/2 to 1° F; second heat stage differential set to 1/2 or 1° F; second heat stage upstage timer disabled, or set to maximum (1 hr. minimum).